Industry Leaders in Vending, Web and Mobile Product Development, and IoT

 As a member of the NAMA working committee, Mark was involved in the early DEX specifications released in the mid-90s and later helped on the update of those specifications.
 Using these specifications, Mark and his staff pioneered the implementation of DEX into their hand held computer program.
 Later, Mark was asked to be on the NAMA VDI working committee whose responsibility was to develop the specifications to transmit data between vending equipment and computers (commonly known as telemetry).

 In the late 90s and early 2000’s Mark, Alan, James Fabacher and the rest of the staff developed and introduced the first low cost telemetry device for vending called BuzzBox.
 BuzzBox provided curbside polling to let the driver know in real time what they needed to bring in and stock the machines.

 CompuVend Systems was acquired by Cantaloupe Systems in 2014 to add the experience and resources of the CompuVend Systems staff.
 Throughout Mark’s time running CompuVend the company continued to develop easy to use solutions for the difficult task of running vending, coffee service, and food service companies.
 Mark’s focus was and still is on the customer, working with the entire Cantaloupe Systems staff to make sure customer’s questions or issues are taken care of quickly and in an easy to understand manner.

 Mark earned a B.S. degree from Louisiana State University.

-Tammy is Vice President of Engineering at Cantaloupe Systems, responsible for the hardware and software in Cantaloupe’s product suite.
-She also oversees the company’s infrastructure and internal technology systems.
+Tammy is Vice President of Engineering and CSO at Cantaloupe Systems, responsible for the hardware and software in Cantaloupe’s product suite.
+She also oversees the company’s compliance and security and IT systems.

 Hostess Cupcakes are Tammy’s favorite vending snack… but just the icing off the top.